 To speak with Duke police about crime prevention or victim assistance, call (919) 684-2444.

-The Citizens' Police Academy is an eight week program designed to give citizens an overview of our department's structure, services and personnel.
+The Citizens' Police Academy is an six week program designed to give citizens an overview of our department's structure, services and personnel.
 The goal of the Citizens Police Academy is to educate and inform the citizens of the Duke Community by providing a forum for police-community interaction, and to foster a partnership through greater understanding of the police department and its role within the university.
 The end result is to work together to solve problems, create awareness and provide a safer community for all.